APPROVED THIRD PARTY TRAINING PROVIDER

 OBTAINING A LICENSE

 Once the course is completed, both the student and the instructor need to sign the PennDOT Form 402, which will be mailed to PennDOT.
-After PennDOT receives the signed Form 402, they will mail the student documentation on how to obtain a permanent license.
-It is strongly recommended that if a student does not receive any information from PennDOT within 90 days of completing the course, to email PennDOT directly at email@example.com to follow-up on the missing paperwork.
+After PennDOT receives the signed Form 402, they will mail the student documentation on how to obtain a permanent motorcycle license.
+It is strongly recommended that if a student does not receive any information from PennDOT within 90 days of completing the course, to email PennDOT directly at firstname.lastname@example.org to follow-up on the missing paperwork.

 For those students that completed a 3-wheel course, this license will be restricted to only ride 3-wheel motorcycles.
 Taking a 3-wheel course DOES NOT earn a student a general motorcycle license.